 EXP Restaurant + Bar: Creating an Engaging Experience

 EXP’s decor and entertainment options create an engaging and lively atmosphere as well as a social experience.
-Menu item and beverage names are also inspired by video game references, such as calamari called Blooper Bytes (Mario), the Triforce burger (Zelda), the Chocobo Chicken Sandwich (Final Fantasy), and Super Smash Nachos (Super Smash Bros.).
+The menu items and beverage names are also inspired by video game references, such as calamari called Blooper Bytes (Mario), the Triforce burger (Zelda), the Chocobo Chicken Sandwich (Final Fantasy), and Super Smash Nachos (Super Smash Bros.).
 Shared items are even labeled “Multiplayer.”
 For beverages, there are the Fairy Fountain (Zelda) and Pikachu’s Revenge Martinis (Pokemon), as well as “First-Person Shooters” of Broken Down Mario Kart (Mario Kart) and Phoenix Down (Final Fantasy).
+Unfortunately, the restaurant was forced to close its doors due to financial troubles but remains an inspiration in how to make a restaurant fun.

 SMAK: Finding a White Space

 SMAK offers two things that are often mutually exclusive: fast and healthy.
 The founders recognized that healthy food can sometimes take too much time to order and created SMAK to fill that demand.
-With a tagline of “healthy fast food,” SMAK offers food and beverages for all times of the day such as smoothies, oatmeal, eggs, sandwiches, salads, grab n’ go pots, power boxes, and hot bowls.
-In addition, SMAK is 100 percent gluten-free and informs customers with dietary restrictions using vegetarian, vegan, and dairy-free labels.
+With a tagline of “healthy fast food,” SMAK offers food and beverages for all times of the day such as smoothies, oatmeal, eggs, sandwiches, salads, grab-n-go pots, power boxes, and hot bowls.
+In addition, SMAK is 100 percent gluten-free and informs customers of dietary restrictions using vegetarian, vegan, and dairy-free labels.
 The brand also values local farmers and systems, sustainability, and uses compostable containers.

 These different approaches of multiculturalism in food, themed inspiration, creating an engaging experience, and finding a white space have all brought success to their respective restaurants.
 Of course, there are many more approaches to attract and retain customers, but the key is to create a value proposition that stands out from the competition and meets current customer needs.
 By doing this, as well as developing a unique brand image, experience, and product, a restaurant will be more memorable and ultimately successful.